vonqo/vonqo.github.io/pages/about.md

 # About

 Hello I'm a software fellow who goes by the name **vonqo**.
 I live in Ulaanbaatar, Mongolia.
+I'm open to teach and give lectures about enterprise programming and creative coding.

 ### Contact & Links